 As you make your way from one stop to the next, enjoy short distances and flat terrain.
 And because everything is either on State Street or just off it, a reviving snack or an iced mocha is never too far.
 To accompany your stroll, view or print out the Official Red Tile Walking Tour Map in advance of your journey.
 Click here for the map, provided by Santa Barbara Car Free.

 *Due to COVID-19, some of the attractions may not be open to visitors at this time.
 But don’t fret, this tour can still be just as enjoyable while viewing Sant Barbara’s iconic architecture from the outside.
 For additional access to museums, please check with individual businesses for hours of operations.
-And as always, please respect your neighbors by wearing a face covering and keeping a safe 6 ft social distance.

 Book Your Stay